Search This Blog

 ANOTHER ANNIE MAWBEY

-I have just discovered another Annie Mawbey who was living in NSW in 1862, the same year as the forbear of the NSW Mawbeys, George Mawbey, whose wife was Ann, died.
+This was the same year as the death of the forbear of the NSW Mawbeys, George Mawbey, whose wife was Ann.

 The ceremony took place in the home of a minister in Camden under the Primitive Methodist rite.